frank20a/collaborative-sats/SUPPORT.md

 ## Fix missaligned tf system in camera

 Camera reference system in Gazebo is different than the one proposed by OpenCV and so pointclouds, projections and pose estimations performed by cameras in a simulation are missaligned and rotated.
-To fix that we introduce a link in the same position as the camera link but rotated as described [here](https://answers.ros.org/question/232534/gazebo-camera-frame-is-inconsistent-with-rviz-opencv-convention/).
+To fix that we introduce a link in the same position as the camera link but rotated as described [here](https://answers.ros.org/question/232534/gazebo-camera-frame-is-inconsistent-with-rviz-opencv-convention/) and [here](https://github.com/ros-simulation/gazebo_ros_demos/pull/15).
 The new camera_link_optical is created as such:
 ```xml
 <link name='camera_link_optical'></link>
 <joint name="camera_optical_joint" type="fixed">